tykoii/blog/_posts/2021-01-16-koi-is-a-protocol.markdown

 ---

 # What's a KOI?
-Starting next month, 1000.0000000000 KOI will be generated and given to whomever is the contributor of the content which receives the most attention on the Arweave's Permaweb.
+Starting next month, 1000.0000000000 KOI will be generated each day, and given to whoever's content received the most attention in the past 24 hours.

-As more and more people earn KOI for contributing, we will also expand the ability to request verifiable tasks related to the content of this archive, thereby creating an interwoven incentive mechanism to support longterm growth.
+As more and more people earn KOI for contributing, we will also expand the ability to request verifiable tasks related to enriching this archive, thereby creating an interwoven incentive mechanism to support longterm growth of public data.

 *The KOI Profit Sharing Community will act as an incentive mechanism to reward contributions to the Arweave.*